FAQs for student courses

 How do you ensure quality?

-An anonymous questionnaire, brilliant reviews and in thirty years only a handful of complaints all of which were resolved amicably.
+An anonymous questionnaire, brilliant reviews and in 30 years only a handful of complaints all of which were resolved amicably.

 How do I know AHA are good?